 - Cybersecurity and Infrastructure Security Agency (CISA) and Joint Cyber Defense Collaborative (JCDC) at the U.S. Department of Homeland Security

 - National Security Telecommunications Advisory Committee (NSTAC), a federal advisory council to the president of the United States on issues of national security and emergency preparedness

-- National Coordinating Center for Communications (NCC), which serves as the Information Sharing and Analysis Center (ISAC) for communications and organizes operational response activities in the event of both cyber and physical incidents
+- National Coordinating Center for Communications (NCC), which serves as the ISAC for communications and organizes operational response activities in the event of both cyber and physical incidents

 - Communications Sector Coordinating Council (CSCC), which conducts planning activities on cybersecurity issues with the U.S. Department of Homeland Security

 - National Security Information Exchange (NSIE)